For more information related to constituency offices, contact Financial Services at 250-356-8586.

 Asset Inventory and Disposal

-Departing Members are responsible for disposing of all items on their inventory lists (i.e. distribute to the incoming Member, private sale, auction).
+Departing Members are responsible for disposing of all items on their inventory lists (i.e. distribute to the new Member, private sale, donation, or auction).
 A disposal form detailing assets disposed of, including items donated, and the amounts received, is to be forwarded to Financial Services and the proceeds should be deposited into the constituency office bank account.
 Depreciation should be taken into account when estimating the current value of assets.
-Departing Members are encouraged, where reasonable, to make all assets available to the incoming Member.
+Departing Members are encouraged, where reasonable, to make all assets available to the new Member.

 The Legislative Assembly will assist Members in determining the retention requirements for their various files.
 The Legislative Assembly contact person for financial records management is Hilary Woodward, Executive Financial Officer (firstname.lastname@example.org).